input-output-hk/cardano-docs.iohk.io/_docs/protocols/application-level.md

 ## Inv/Req/Data and MessagePart

 In Cardano most of messages are generalized with Inv/Req/Data standard.
+See [Pos.Communication.Relay](https://github.com/input-output-hk/cardano-sl/blob/3d695fd804814647f50abe452a81a678aad080cc/src/Pos/Communication/Types/Relay.hs).
 Within this framework we define three data types:

 ~~~ haskell